'Powerhouse' NZ Herald wins Website of the Year, Newspaper of the Year

 WATCH THE HERALD'S FIGHTING THE DEMON DOCUMENTARY - CLICK HERE

-NZME Managing Editor Shayne Currie paid tribute to NZME's newsrooms throughout the country.
+NZME managing editor Shayne Currie paid tribute to NZME newsrooms throughout the country.

 Congratulating Voyager Media Award winners, NZME CEO Michael Boggs paid tribute to everyone involved in journalism throughout New Zealand.